TheSkyler-Dev/Fern-lang/README.md

 ___

-# `Fern`
+# `Stingray`
-`Fern` is a lightweight, modern general-purpose programming language designed for systems programming, CLI tools, and scripting.
+`Stingray` is a lightweight, modern general-purpose programming language designed for systems programming, CLI tools, and scripting.

 ### Highlights
 - Concise and flexible syntax inspired by Rust, C++, and Swift.